jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-22.md

 The salaries and benefits of employees in the TRANSCO shall be exempt from Republic Act No. 6758 and shall be fixed by the TRANSCO Board.
 Section 11.
 TRANSCO Privatization.
-(a) Within six (6) months from the effectivity of the Act, the PSALM shall submit a Privatization plan for endorsement by the Power Commission and the approval of the President of the Philippines.
-The President of the Philippines thereafter shall direct PSALM to award, in open competitive bidding, the transmission facilities, including grid interconnections and Ancillary Services to a qualified party either through an outright sale, a Concession Contract or any other means not inconsistent with the objectives of the Act.
+(a) Within six (6) months from the effectivity , the PSALM shall submit a Privatization plan for endorsement by the Power Commission and the approval of the President of the Philippines.
+The President of the Philippines thereafter shall direct PSALM to award, in open competitive bidding, the transmission facilities, including grid interconnections and Ancillary Services to a qualified party either through an outright sale, a Concession Contract or any other means not inconsistent with the objectives .
 The Buyer or
 Concessionaire or any other successor-in-interest to TRANSCO shall be responsible for the improvement, expansion, operation or